 "I want to go alpine touring, can I use your back country skis?"

 Our back country skis are not touring skis.
 They are heavy duty cross country skis.
 You must use cross country specific boots and there is no way to clamp your heels down like standard alpine touring skis.
-Our back country skis are perfect for exploring the gentle hill terrain of the Pisa range, they are much lighter and hereby you can travel faster than traditional alpine touring skis.
+Our back country skis are perfect for exploring the gentle hill terrain of the Pisa range, they are much lighter and therefore you can travel faster than you can on alpine touring skis.

 "I have never been on snowshoes before will I need a lesson?"

 All of our Snowshoe packages include a quick guide on how to fit them and where to go.
 This is typically enough for most people to confidently make it around our two marked trails.
 If you can walk you’ll have no problems with getting out there with our lightweight snowshoes.

 "I don't have my hiking boots with me, can I hire some?"

 We don’t have a stock of hiking boots for hire so you’ll need to hire or buy some from the outdoor stores in Queenstown or Wanaka.
 Alternatively you can hire a pair of cross country ski boots which are very lightweight and easy to walk around in.